 Take your time and have fun playing around with different hook sizes.
 Lay all your small swatches side by side and see which one you like best.
 Just make sure to mark each swatch with what hook you used!
 You may end up making a few swatches and figuring out that you don’t like the stitch pattern you chose.
 This is the perfect time to switch things up and hammer everything out before working up your project!

-Decide on what size blanket you want to make?
+Decide on what size blanket you want to make.
 You may have already figured this out when you were brainstorming your ideas.
 If you haven’t, that’s okay.
-Here’s the average sizes of a crochet blanket:
+Here are the average sizes of a crochet blanket: